-Total Client Bytes/sec Rcvd
+Client Persistent Bytes/sec Rcvd

-The total number of bytes contained in messages received per second from clients connected to the VPN.
+The total number of bytes contained in the persistent messages received per second from clients connected to the VPN.

-Total Client Bytes/sec Sent
+Client Persistent Bytes/sec Sent

-The total number of bytes contained in messages sent per second to clients connected to the VPN.
+The total number of bytes contained in the persistent messages sent per second to clients connected to the VPN.